-Running Your Real Estate Business During A Global Pandemic
+Running Your Real Estate Agency During A Global Pandemic

 The coronavirus outbreak has reached new heights as countries continue to take drastic steps to contain the virus.
 Most countries have responded with strict lockdowns, which for many businesses has had a devastating impact.
 What if there was a way to soften the blow?